-With regard to Indonesia, this can be seen historically where a peaceful resolution has been the norm for the Indonesian community for a very long time In Indonesia, mediation has been practised since before the arrival of the British.
+As for Indonesia, this can be seen historically where a peaceful resolution has been the norm for the Indonesian community for a very long time.
+In Indonesia, mediation has been practiced since before the arrival of the British.
 Respected community leaders or elders who served as neutral mediators were frequently used to settle disagreements.
-This is evident from the customary law, which recognises the custom as a person capable of settling disputes in society.
+This is evident from the customary law, which recognizes the custom as a person capable of settling disputes in society.
 Particularly during the Dutch Colonial Era, a formal legal system based on European law was introduced.
 The indigenous population nonetheless continued to use mediation in addition to the established legal system.
-The Dutch incorporated mediation that leads to peace in the settlement of disputes (Agus Suprianto, 2021)..
+The Dutch incorporated mediation that leads to peace in the settlement of disputes (Suprianto, 2021).
 The Dutch colonial rulers frequently let customary law resolve issues on its own without their involvement.
 Before making a decision, the judge or a panel of judges will attempt to resolve the dispute through mediation.
 After independence in the year 1945, mediation was still employed to settle conflicts.
 To encourage mediation and provide mediator training, the Indonesian government formed the National Commission on Mediation (Komisi Nasional Mediasi) in 1966.
-In 1990s, the Indonesia government started promoting Alternative Dispute Resolution (ADR), especially as a way to settle conflicts without going for litigation and at the same time to promote mediation as an alternative to reduce backlog cases in court (Endang Hardian, 2019)..
-Since the ADR law was passed, mediation has grown in acceptance as a method of settling disputes in Indonesia.
+In the 1990s, the Indonesian government started promoting Alternative Dispute

+Resolution (ADR), especially as a way to settle conflicts without going for litigation and at the same time to promote mediation as an alternative to reduce backlog cases in court (Hardian, 2019).
+Since the Alternative Dispute Resolution (ADR) law was passed, mediation has grown in acceptance as a method of settling disputes in Indonesia.
 The use of mediation has been actively encouraged by the government, and mediation centres have been set up all around the nation.
 Nowadays, mediation is widely accepted in Indonesia as an efficient method of settling conflicts.
 It is employed in a number of situations, such as business, civil, and labour disputes.

-Duties of mediator in mediation
+Duties of Mediator in Mediation

-In Malaysia and Indonesia, the mediator's role is essentially the same for both countries.
-The duties of mediator in mediation is primarily to facilitate, direct, and assist the parties in reaching a mutually agreeable resolution.
-The mediator will serves as a third party who is impartial and aids in the parties' effective communication and comprehension of one another's viewpoints.
+In Indonesia and Malaysia, the mediator's role is essentially the same for both countries.
+The duties of a mediator in mediation are primarily to facilitate, direct, and assist the parties in reaching a mutually agreeable resolution (Murniati, R. (2016).
+The mediator will serve as a third party who is impartial and aids in the parties' effective communication and comprehension of one another's viewpoints.
 The mediator needs to pinpoint the points of contention and aid the parties in comprehending the underlying issues and interests that are motivating the conflict.
 The mediator also must consider all potential solutions to the conflict, including compromise, negotiation, and settlement.
 Throughout the mediation, the mediator must uphold his or her objectivity and impartiality.
 The mediator should not support any one position or side.
 The mediator is responsible for maintaining the secrecy of all communications and agreements.
 Unless specifically permitted by the parties or mandated by law, the mediator should not leak any information acquired during the mediation process.
 The mediator is responsible for overseeing the mediation procedure, making sure that it is carried out effectively, that the relevant information is gathered, and that the parties are treated equitably.
-And lastly, if the parties are able to come to a solution, the mediator may be required to draught a Memorandum of Understanding (MOU) or settlement agreement outlining the parameters of the settlement.
+Lastly, if the parties are able to come to a solution, the mediator may be required to draft a Memorandum of Understanding (MOU) or settlement agreement outlining the parameters of the settlement.
 The Indonesian Law on Arbitration and Alternative Dispute Resolution (ADR) No. 30 of 1999 specifies these obligations and duties of mediators in mediation.
 The law lays out standards for mediators in Indonesia as well as instructions for how mediation should be conducted.

-Types of mediation
+Types of Mediation